josephsl/wintenApps/readme.md

 * In some apps, live region text is announced.
 This includes alerts in Edge, results in Calculator and others.
 Note that this may result in double-speaking in some cases.
 * Notifications from newer app releases on Windows 10 Version 1709 (build 16299) and later are announced.
 Due to technical limitations, this feature works properly with NVDA 2018.1 and later.
 * Tooltips from Edge and universal apps are recognized and will be announced.
+* NVDA will no longer announce "unknown" when opening quick link menu (Windows+X).
+* In build 17627 and later, when opening a new Sets tab (Control+Windows+T), NVDA will announce search results when searching for items in the embedded Cortana window.

 ## Alarms and clock